Updated on September 11th, 2022

-Move of everything from one hive to another: bees, stores, brood, eggs, and larva.
+Move everything from one hive to another: bees, stores, brood, eggs, and larvae.
 No need to worry about which one has the queen.
 Just walk away.
-The queenless colony will raise their own queen, which should take about four weeks.
+The queenless colony will raise its own queen, which should take about four weeks.

 If after five weeks there’s no sign of eggs or brood in one of the boxes, it means they failed to raise a new queen.
 In this case, I’d buy a new queen for that colony.
 A queen alone is still less expensive than a full package.

 You can also split a hive by moving several frames of brood, bees, and stores to a new box taking care NOT to move the queen.
 In this case, you’ll need to buy and introduce a queen into the new hive.